Agincourt Reef Snorkeling

 The Agincourt Reef is located 65km off the coast of Port Douglas.
 There are daily charter boats providing access from Reef Marina in Port Douglas.

-Overall, Agincourt Reef is the 11th most popular snorkel dive spot of all 37 snorkeling dives in Queensland.
+Overall, Agincourt Reef is the 12th most popular snorkel dive spot of all 43 snorkeling dives in Queensland.
+Several of the better snorkeling spots are nearby Agincourt Reef including Norman Reef, Heron Island, Hamilton Island, Lady Elliot Island, Low Isles and Langford Reef.